Japskua/cloud_services_and_infra_2025/session_1/readme.md

     Project Task: Teams set up their initial repo and infrastructure.

+### Note for VSCode users

+Handy tools to use with docker-compose are the Docker extension and Docker Compose extension for VSCode.
+It allows you to easily run and stop the services.

+Docker extension for VSCode: https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker Docker Compose extension for VSCode: https://marketplace.visualstudio.com/items?itemName=p1c2u.docker-compose

 ## 1. Clone project template from GitHub (if provided)

 Clone this project template from the GitHub repository or just create a similar new project on your own local machine.